 One accomplice was William Stark of Dunbarton, a former captain in Rogers' Rangers and the brother of Colonel, later General, John Stark.
 William was also a brother-in-law of Holland for they had married sisters, Mary and Jane Stinson.
 Stark was indicted for counterfeiting but when released on bail he chose to forfeit his bond and fled to the British in New York, where he obtained a colonels commission.

 In fact, the counterfeiting was very much a family affair.
 The John Moor, or Moore, whose death unmasked the scheme, was Stephen Holland's son-in-law, married to Holland's daughter Mary.
-For an alias, Holland borrowed the name of his close friend, George Ash.
+For an alias, Holland used the family name of his close friend, George Ash, to whom he may have been related.

 showing the punishment of a counterfeiter.